PhilLockett/TrackSort/README.md

 The track length can be specified using the hh:mm:ss format, but can also use mm:ss format or simply as seconds.

-### Side length (mandatory)
-To specify the maximum length of a side use `-d` or `--duration` and specify the number of seconds.
-The duration can also be specified using the hh:mm:ss format, or the mm:ss format.

 ### Maximum processing timeout
 By default the software takes a maximum of 60 seconds to order the tracks.
 To change this timeout limit use `-t` or `--timeout` and specify the number of seconds.
 The timeout can also be specified using the hh:mm:ss format, or the mm:ss format.

+### Side length
+To specify the maximum length of a side use `-d` or `--duration` and specify the number of seconds.
+The duration can also be specified using the hh:mm:ss format, or the mm:ss format.
+This option and the `b` option are mutually exclusive.

 ### Even number of sides
 If an even number of sides is required use `-e` or `--even`.

+### Number of sides
+If a specific number of sides is required use `-b` or `--boxes` followed by the number required.
+This option and the `d` option are mutually exclusive.

 ### Re-ordering tracks
 If maintaining the original track order is not necessary use `-s` or